 Transfer to your hotel using a local taxi.
 Please note that this is not included in trip price and is payable locally.

-The Hotel Regente (3*) is a hotel in Madrid located on Gran Vía street and only a few minutes walk from the Puerta del Sol, Plaza Mayor and Madrid de los Austrias old.
-Featuring 154 rooms, this hotel displays traditional hispanic charm.
+The Hotel Regente (3*) is located in the heart of the Gran Vía in Madrid, close to the Puerta del Sol, the famous Km.
+0 of the city and emblematic monuments of the city such as the Royal Palace or Almudena Cathedral.
 The hotel is surrounded by theaters, cinemas, restaurants and boutiques and public transport, either by metro or city bus is close and convenient.
+All rooms have been recently renovated and cozy decorated with a traditional Hispanic charm.

 Hotel Carlos V (3*) is located in the heart of the historic city of Toledo, in the shadows of the majestic fortress and near the Zocodover square which dates back to the Middle ages.
 All rooms are ensuite, and have air conditioning, heating, complimentary Wi-Fi, music, tv with international channels and telephone.
 Enjoy traditional Castilian cuisine at their Mudejar Restaurant.